arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-<strong>Russia</strong> said it “will not accept” the <strong>price cap </strong>on its oil imposed by the West.
-On Friday diplomats from the EU, the G7 and Australia agreed to [cap Russian oil ](https://te.arielherself.xyz/leaders/2022/11/30/the-wests-proposed-price-cap-on-russian-oil-is-no-magic-weapon)at $60 per barrel in an attempt to squeeze Russia’s revenues.
-Dmitry Peskov, the Kremlin’s spokesman, said Russia had prepared for the cap.
+<strong>OPEC </strong>and its allies decided not to change their production targets as the cartel of oil-producing states waits to ascertain the impact of a new Western [price cap](https://te.arielherself.xyz/leaders/2022/11/30/the-wests-proposed-price-cap-on-russian-oil-is-no-magic-weapon) on Russian crude.
+On Friday diplomats from the EU, the G7 and Australia agreed to cap Russian oil at $60 per barrel in an attempt to squeeze Russia’s revenues. <strong>Russia</strong> said it “will not accept” the cap<strong>, </strong>though admitted they had prepared for it.
 Volodymyr Zelensky, Ukraine’s president, called the policy “weak”, saying it would not cause “serious” damage to Russia.

 <strong>Iran </strong>will abolish its [morality police](https://te.arielherself.xyz/the-economist-explains/2022/09/26/who-are-irans-hated-morality-police), local media reported, a sign that the government may be bowing to ongoing protests.
 The unrest started in September after Mahsa Amini, a 22-year-old woman, died in custody having been arrested for violating the country’s dress code.
 On Saturday Iran’s attorney-general, Mohammad Jafar Montazeri, said parliament was reviewing a law requiring women to wear a hijab.

 South Africa’s president,<strong> Cyril Ramaphosa</strong>, will not resign, his spokesman said, after an [independent panel](https://te.arielherself.xyz/middle-east-and-africa/2022/12/01/a-sofa-stuffed-with-cash-imperils-south-africas-president) suggested he [broke](https://te.arielherself.xyz/middle-east-and-africa/2022/06/23/allegations-of-impropriety-weaken-south-africas-president) anti-corruption laws by covering up a theft of some $4m from his game farm.
 Mr Ramaphosa denied wrongdoing and his spokesperson called the panel’s report “flawed”.
 MPs will now consider whether to launch impeachment proceedings against the president.

+Demonstrators in <strong>Syria </strong>attacked and set on fire the governor’s office in the southern city of Sweida.
+Heavy gunfire was reported during the incident.
+Earlier, hundreds of people had gathered outside the office protesting against spiralling prices, hunger and economic hardship, demanding the resignation of the president, <strong>Bashar al-Assad</strong>.
+The civil war, in particular, resulted in a severe contraction of the economy.

+Listen to an abridged version of the subscriber-only briefing.

 Urumqi, the capital of the Xinjiang region in north-west <strong>China</strong>, announced a lifting of <strong>covid restrictions</strong> after [unprecedented protests](https://te.arielherself.xyz/china/2022/12/01/lessons-from-a-chinese-protest) against the government’s [zero-covid](https://te.arielherself.xyz/finance-and-economics/2022/11/28/chinas-economy-cannot-bear-much-more-zero-covid) policies.
 The city, where the wave of protests initially began, will reopen malls, restaurants, markets and some other venues from Monday.
 Other Chinese cities have recently eased restrictions as well in response to the popular unrest.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Honduras </strong>announced it would suspend some constitutional rights as part of a crackdown on criminal gangs.
 A national-security emergency will be imposed in parts of Tegucigalpa, the capital, and San Pedro Sula, a city in the north.
 Businesses, NGOs and residents have complained of rising cases of extortion in recent months.
 In neighbouring <strong>El Salvador</strong> the government deployed 10,000 troops to curb gang violence in a township near the country’s capital.

-Kyriakos Mitsotakis, <strong>Greece’s</strong> prime minister, held secret talks with George Osborne, chairman of the British Museum, over a possible return of the <strong>Elgin marbles</strong> to Athens, reported a Greek newspaper.
-The contested ownership of the frieze—taken by Lord Elgin from the Parthenon in the early 1800s, and later transferred to the <strong>British Museum</strong>—has long been a running sore in [British-Greek](https://te.arielherself.xyz/britain/2020/02/20/will-britain-lose-the-elgin-marbles) relations.

 <strong>Football World Cup: </strong>After a group stage punctuated by a series of [extraordinary upsets](https://te.arielherself.xyz/culture/2022/12/02/why-the-world-cups-first-stage-has-been-surprisingly-even), the first two matches of the<strong> knockout round</strong> did not provide any shocks. <strong>Argentina</strong>, inspired by [Lionel Messi](https://te.arielherself.xyz/graphic-detail/2021/08/14/by-the-numbers-lionel-messi-is-european-footballs-best-scorer-ever), beat Australia while<strong> the Netherlands</strong> eased past America.
 Meanwhile Pelé, who helped Brazil win three World Cups and is now battling cancer, said he was “strong with a lot of hope” following reports that he was beginning end-of-life care.